umgbhalla/starred/README.md

 ## Others

+- [ivanreese/visual-programming-codex](https://github.com/ivanreese/visual-programming-codex) - Waypoints to the past and future of visual programming.
 - [MichaelCade/90DaysOfDevOps](https://github.com/MichaelCade/90DaysOfDevOps) - This repository is my documenting repository for learning the world of DevOps.
 I started this journey on the 1st January 2022 and I plan to run to March 31st for a complete 90-day romp on spending an hour a day including weekends to get a foundational knowledge across a lot of different areas that make up DevOps.
 - [vanrez-nez/awesome-glsl](https://github.com/vanrez-nez/awesome-glsl) - :sparkler: Compilation of the best resources to learn programming OpenGL Shaders
 - [EmilHernvall/dnsguide](https://github.com/EmilHernvall/dnsguide) - A guide to writing a DNS Server from scratch in Rust